minblock/litercoin/doc/README.md

 ### macOS

-Drag Lightercoin Core to your applications folder, and then run Lightercoin Core.
+Drag Litercoin Core to your applications folder, and then run Litercoin Core.

 ### Need Help?

-* See the documentation at the [Lightercoin Wiki](https://litecoin.info/) for help and more information.
+* See the documentation at the [Litercoin Wiki](https://litecoin.info/) for help and more information.
 * Ask for help on [#litecoin](http://webchat.freenode.net?channels=litecoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=litecoin).
-* Ask for help on the [LightercoinTalk](https://litecointalk.io/) forums, in the [Technical Support section](https://litecointalk.io/c/technical-support).
+* Ask for help on the [LitercoinTalk](https://litecointalk.io/) forums, in the [Technical Support section](https://litecointalk.io/c/technical-support).

 Building
 ---------------------
-The following are developer notes on how to build Lightercoin Core on your native platform.
+The following are developer notes on how to build Litercoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)